 Q: When referring to the published paper and/or data set, should I cite the paper, the data set, or both?

 A: Both items are considered research output, and both should be cited as appropriate.

 Q: What precautions should be taken with sensitive human subject data?

 A: If you work with human subjects, be sure to follow all relevant guidelines for the protection of personally identifying information (PII) as specified in your Institutional Review Board (IRB) application and approval.
 Data need to be sufficiently anonymous so that identity cannot be surmised from the data set.

 Q: What additional resources are available?

 A: We encourage authors to explore the FAIR principles and Powers and Hampton (2019) in Ecological Applications (Open Access: https://doi.org/10.1002/eap.1822).
-Authors, editors, reviewers, and readers are encouraged to reach out to us with any questions for manuscript preparation or regarding previously published materials.
+Authors, editors, reviewers, and readers are encouraged to reach out to the journal’s editorial staff with any questions for manuscript preparation or regarding previously published materials.